katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - Elm good language for communicating ideas to different types of "expertese" or "experience" (Jono Elm EU)
 - Prototyping in paper means you don't have to "get it right" the first time.
 Elm has that too.
 Trainee never coded before, confident to let them loose.
 Hardly had to explain anything.
 - conclusion - If the company supports, should be able within 3 months to eliminate a lot of the vocab that diminishes peoples identity junior, trainee, etc. can be developer
+- FIX - combine with Language/ culture - focus on labels and knowledge

 ---